gbengataylor/quay-manual-install/README.md

 #you might need to log into pod and execute and view command
 oc rsh $postgres_pod

+# if you changed your database name and/or user, change appropriately
 sh-4.2$ psql -d quay -U quay

-## execute INSERT STATEMENT in pssql shell
+## execute $INSERT_SQL in pssql shell

 quay==> \q
 sh-4.2$ exit